-To tell you about the secrets of the perfect concón first let’s start with what Dominican concón is, why we love it so much, and then I'll let you in my secrets of how to make a perfect layer of this flavorful, fun, amazing, golden, crispy rice you'll soon become a fan of.
+To tell you about the secrets of the perfect concon rice first let’s start with what Dominican concón is, and why we love it so much.
+Then I'll share with you my secrets of how to make a perfect layer of this flavorful, fun, amazing, golden, crispy rice you'll soon become a fan of.

 Why we ❤️ it

-If you are not Dominican and have never lived in the Dominican Republic, you will probably not understand the passion that Dominicans feel for concón.
-My suggestion is that you try it, you could be surprised just how much you'll love it too.
+If you are not Dominican and have never lived in the Dominican Republic, you will probably not understand Dominicans' passion for concón.
+My suggestion is that you try it; you could be surprised just how much you'll love it too.

 Concón is the crust of crispy rice formed at the bottom of the pot when you cook rice Dominican-style.
-Concón is not a dish in itself, just a byproduct of the cooking method we use to make rice.
+Concón is not a dish in itself, just a byproduct of our cooking method to make rice.

 The most common one is arroz blanco concón.